gravytates/volunteer_tracker/README.md

   * CREATE TABLE volunteers (id serial PRIMARY KEY, name varchar);
   * CREATE DATABASE volunteer_tracker_test with template volunteer_tracker;

-First clone this repository to your machine, navigate to the file path in your terminal, and run 'app.rb' by typing '$ruby app.rb'.
-If you chose to clone the repository, after you run 'app.rb' you will need to copy the localhost path into your web browser.
-The standard localhost for Sinatra is port 4567
+Second, clone this repository to your machine, navigate to the file path in your terminal, and run 'app.rb' by typing '$ruby app.rb'.
+Now just copy the localhost path into your web browser.
+The standard localhost for Sinatra is port 4567 (eg: localhost:4567)

 ## Built With